+By Sunday night there were a lot of tired but very satisfied helpers who had contributed to a hugely successful two days.
 Subsequently, many kind words of congratulations lead us to suspect that this was really enjoyed by everyone who attended this free event.
-Requests to stage a similar event next year is falling on deaf ears.
+Requests to stage a similar event next year fell on deaf ears.